Skyfrei/skyfrei/README.md

 <p>

-Hi 👋, I am **Giingu** an enthusiastic and ambitious full stack developer, product lead at [@PicnicApp](https://www.linkedin.com/company/get-picnic/mycompany/) and community manager.
-I specialise in Web Development, JavaScript and Design.
+Hi 👋, I am an enthusiastic and ambitious software developer.
+I specialise in Game development and Graphical software development.
 I love to network, join new communities and add value ✨

 <div>
 <details>